ekamperi/ekamperi.github.io/_posts/2021-02-32-pca-limitations.md

     <img style="width: 100%; height: 100%" src="{{ site.url }}/images/pca_pitfall.png" alt="PCA pitfall">
     </p>
 4. Next, PCA is **scale variant**.
 This means that if the variables in our dataset have different units, some variables will dominate the others simply because they assume bigger values.
 That's why we typically normalize our data so that they have a unit standard deviation.
 5. One very important issue is that of **interpretability**.
 Once we have replaced our original variables with our principal components, it's not always entirely trivial to interpret the principal components.
+Sometimes, depending on data's structure, one might apply a rotation *after PCA*, such as Varimax.
 6. Last, PCA has a hard time working with **missing data and outliers**.